okbarton/tictac/README.md

 Standard game of TicTacToe using the MinMax algorithm to make it unbeatable

 ##Two Player
-A two player version of the game without the AI
+A two player version Dof the game without the AI

-##Help
+##TicTac.Help
 Shows how to play TicTacToe